 ASHRAE has a long history of improving building design and operation and advancing HVAC&R technologies and applications.
 ASHRAE's robust building energy standards continue to drive improvements in efficiency and long-term energy costs (ASHRAE 2019e).
 Energy efficiency directly reduces energy-related GHG emissions.
 ASHRAE has been a driving force behind global reductions in refrigerant-related emissions from buildings through guidance in its research, handbooks, and standards (2020b).
-ASHRAE also facilitates decarbonization through educational opportunities and the development of guidance materials such as the new Chapter 36, "Climate Change," in the 2021 ASHRE Handbook-Fundamentals (2020c).
+ASHRAE also facilitates decarbonization through educational opportunities and the development of guidance materials such as the new Chapter 36, "Climate Change," in the 2021 ASHRE Handbook-Fundamentals (2021c) and the book Smart Grid Application Guide: Integrating Facilities with the Electric Grid (2020c).
 ASHRAE's additional focus on occupant health and safety within the built environment is expressed in continuously updated design guide documents, handbooks, standards, and other publications.